matsimitsu/matsimitsu.com-legacy/source/trips/japan-2018/saturday-in-tokyo.html.md

 image: https://d3khpbv2gxh34v.cloudfront.net/p/japan-2018/saturday-in-tokyo/5bde7d142a86927dd4423087.jpg
 trip: japan-2018
 locations:
+-
+  title: Koishikawa Botanical Garden
-- title: Koishikawa Botanical Garden, 3 Chome-7-7番１号 Hakusan, Bunkyō, Tokyo, Japan
+  addresss: Koishikawa Botanical Garden, 3 Chome-7-7番１号 Hakusan, Bunkyō, Tokyo, Japan
   lat: 35.719029
   lng: 139.74559049999993
+- title: 'Ueno Station'
+  address: 'Ueno, Ueno Station, Taito, Tokyo 110-0007, Japan'
+  country: JP
+  lat: 35.7117877
+  lng: 139.7760958

 ---

 In most previous trips I started the day early and was tired around dinner, but this time I want to explore the city by night more so I took it easy today and set out around lunch, which was a sandwich and coffee at Doutor, a cafe chain.